AdaCore/training_material/courses/ada_essentials/110_private_types/03-private_part_construction.rst

       type Private_T is private;
       procedure X (B : in out Private_T);
    private
-      -- Y and Hidden_T are not visible to users procedure Y (B : in out Private_T);
+      -- Y and Hidden_T are not visible to clients procedure Y (B : in out Private_T);
       type Hidden_T is ...;
       type Private_T is array (1 ..
 3) of Hidden_T;
    end Foo;

    package body Foo is
-      -- Z is not visible to users
-      procedure Z (B : in out Private_T) is ...
-      procedure Y (B : in out Private_T) is ...
-      procedure X (B : in out Private_T) is ...
+      -- Z is not visible to clients procedure Z (B : in out Private_T) is ... procedure Y (B : in out Private_T) is ... procedure X (B : in out Private_T) is ...